genesiscommunitysuccess/docs/docs/03_server-modules/06_state-machine/03_advanced.md

 ### state
 `fun state(state: S, stateHandler: StateBuilder<T, S, E>.() -> Unit)`
 This is the method where you define how to handle the state of the table.
-Handling of the state is managed by StateBuilder which is explained in detail below
+Handling of the state is managed by StateBuilder, which is explained in detail below.

 #### StateBuilder